 - It has to be precise or exact.

 - It must not contain any grammatical errors or mistakes.
 Or, it may give the examiner a very bad impression of your English Level.

 - Don’t feel nervous at all.
 The exam hasn’t yet started.

-- Breathe with nose and release air with the mouth, but don’t open your mouth too much.
+- Breathe with your nose and release air with the mouth, but don’t open your mouth too much.

 - Try to smile gently.
 This makes the examiner feel that you are confident enough.
 But don’t laugh too much.
 You may look awkward.